TimGrt/docker-centos7-ansible/README.md

 ## Tags

+The following tags are available:

   - `latest`: Latest stable version of Ansible, on Python 2.7.x.

-The latest tag is a lightweight image for basic validation of Ansible playbooks.
-The `testing` tag also includes a comprehensive suite of Ansible and infrastructure testing tools in case you want them pre-installed.

 ## How to Build